AnneGilles/soundcloudapi/src/soundcloudapi/_api.rst

 flat dict
 =========

 We need to flatten the dict according to soundclouds very special and partly insane needs.
-Limitations are strong with dicts in lists, so i hope its never needed for POST or PUT.
+Limitations are strong with dicts in lists, so i hope it's never needed for POST or PUT.
 Limitations are documented with this test too::

     >>> from soundcloudapi._api import soundcloud_flat_dict